Multiplicity one theorems for Fourier-Jacobi models: Introduction

 is called an $\epsilon$-Hermitian form if it satisfies

 Assume that $E$ is an $\epsilon$-Hermitian $A$-module, namely it is equipped with a non-degenerate $\epsilon$-Hermitian form $\la\,,\,\ra_E$.
 Denote by $\oU(E)$ the group of all $A$-module automorphisms of $E$ which preserve the form $\la\,,\,\ra_E$.
-Depending on $\epsilon=1$ or $-1$, it is a finite product of general linear groups, unitary groups, and orthogonal or symplectic groups (see \cite[Section 3]{SZ} for more details).
+Depending on $\epsilon=1$ or $-1$, it is a finite product of general linear groups, unitary groups, and orthogonal or symplectic groups.

 View $A^2$ as a standard hyperbolic plane, i.e., it is equipped with the $\epsilon$-Hermitian form $\la\,,\ra_{A^2}$ so that both $e_1$ and $e_2$ are isotropic, and that

 where $e_1$, $e_2$ is the standard basis of $A^2$.
 The orthogonal direct sum $E\oplus A^2$ is again an $\epsilon$-Hermitian $A$-module.
 Note that $\oU(E)$ is identified with the subgroup of $\oU(E\oplus A^2)$ fixing both $e_1$ and $e_2$.
 Denote by $\oJ(E)$ the subgroup of $\oU(E\oplus A^2)$ fixing $e_1$.